Contacts & FAQs

 What is the Foundation Year?

-It is an eleven-month, full immersion preparatory programme offered by the University of Parma to guarantee prospective international students the opportunity to approach the Italian academic world, improve their communicative and cultural competence and fill educational or linguistic gaps, in view of their enrolment on degree courses at the University of Parma or application to other Italian universities.
+It is an eleven-month, full immersion preparatory programme offered, in Italian and English, by the University of Parma to guarantee prospective international students the opportunity to approach the Italian academic world, improve their communicative and cultural competence and fill educational or linguistic gaps, in view of their enrolment on degree courses, run either in Italian or English, at the University of Parma or application to other Italian universities.

 The Foundation Year prepares students as to allow them to meet the minimum requirements requested by the Italian higher education system.

-It is offered by the University of Parma in collaboration with Conservatorio A. Boito in Parma.
+It is offered by the University of Parma.

 Who is the Foundation Year designed for?